jman985/umn-fetch-spike/README.md

 ![FORKS](https://img.shields.io/github/forks/scottbromander/the_marketplace.svg?style=social)

 # PROJECT NAME
-Server Side Calculator
+JQuery Server Side Calculator

 ## Description

-_Duration: 2 Day Project
+Duration: 2 Day Project

-This project seeks to create a basic calculator application that takes two inputs, a mathematical operation, and displays the result of the calculation.
-The user may input one number into each input field, then select one mathematical operation - addition (+), subtraction (-), multiplication (*), or division (/).
+This project seeks to create a basic calculator application that takes in two inputs, a mathematical operation, and displays the results of the desired calculation.
+The user may input one number into each input field and select one mathematical operation - addition (+), subtraction (-), multiplication (*), or division (/).
 Clicking the "equals (=)" button submits the calculation and displays the result.
-A history of past calculations is displayed below the current result.
+A history of past calculations is then displayed below the current result.

 ### Prerequisites